Creative Ways Projects

 Curriculum, Teacher Guides & Publications

-Journey Through the Wilshire Boulevard Temple Murals: a new on-line curriculum commissioned by Wilshire Boulevard Temple to explore Jewish history through the recently restored 1929 Warner Murals encircling their Sanctuary. http://wbtmurals.weebly.com
+Journey Through the Wilshire Boulevard Temple Murals: This on-line curriculum was commissioned by Wilshire Boulevard Temple to explore Jewish history through the recently restored 1929 Warner Murals encircling their Sanctuary. http://wbtmurals.weebly.com

 Nourishing the Heart: A Guide to Intergenerational Arts Projects in the Schools: Produced in collaboration with Citylore and intended for both teachers and artists working in the schools, this book presents "recipes" to encourage the participation of older adults in the classroom by engaging young and old in joint projects artistically express their own, their families', and their communities' cultural heritage in writing, theater, and visual arts projects.
 The book is available through the Citylore Bookshop.